LogtalkDotOrg/logtalk3/tools/packs/NOTES.md

 	| ?- packs::update(bar).

+By default, updating a pack fails if it would break any dependent pack (the `force(true)` option, described below, can be used to force updating in this case).

 The tool provides versions of the pack install, update, and uninstall predicates that accept a list of options: